-The last two years we’ve flown directly in to Firenze and after checking in and dropping off luggage we’ve walked to Piazzale Michelangelo using the route along the Arno and then up a steep hill that comes out just to the right of the piazzale and below San Miniato.
-This year it was chilly and damp when we arrived in Firenze by train so after checking in at Villa Betania we went in search of a warm place to have lunch.
+In 2016 and 2017 we flew directly in to Firenze and after checking in and dropping off luggage, we walked to Piazzale Michelangelo using the route along the Arno, through the porta and up via del Monte alle Croci.
+This steep street eventually comes out just to the right of the piazzale and below San Miniato.
+In 2018 it was chilly and damp when we arrived in Firenze by train, so after checking in at Villa Betania we went in search of a warm place to have lunch.

-Wednesday after we moved into our apartment we took a different walk to P. Michelangelo.
+Wednesday after we moved into our apartment we took a different route to Piazzale Michelangelo.
 Here’s what I wrote: After unpacking, getting some groceries and putting our second load of laundry in, we took viale Machiavelli and Gallileo to P. Michelangelo.
 Holy crap that was a long walk!!!
-Sue took some photos then we took the steps down past Fuori Porta then via dei Bardi to Ponte Vecchio and up via Roma; more than 9,000 steps.
+Sue took some photos then we took the steps down past Fuori Porta then via dei Bardi to Ponte Vecchio and up via Romana; more than 9,000 steps.

-We were able to get some photos with different views of the city as you can see in the gallery.
+But I love the residential areas along viale Galileo and we were able to get some photos with different views of the city as you can see in the gallery below.

 Forte di Belvedere